 JLARC is now recruiting

-Principal Analyst for Ongoing Oversight—starting salary $90,000 to $120,000 with upward potential
+Principal Policy Analyst—starting salary $90,000 to $120,000 with upward potential

 Job role

-• Virginia Information Technologies Agency (VITA), which provides IT infrastructure services and IT oversight to state agencies; and
+• Virginia Information Technologies Agency (VITA), which provides IT infrastructure services and IT oversight to state agencies;

 Primary job responsibilities

-• Conduct in-depth special studies, as needed;
+• Conduct in-depth special studies identified through your oversight;

 • Complete all aspects of research needed to conduct thorough oversight, including but not limited to, literature reviews, surveys, interviews, and data analysis;